-In a palm-fronted office building less than two miles from Venice Beach, a small Los Angeles startup is trying to work around the limits of silicon and other materials in radio applications.
-As smartphones and other devices start talking over higher frequency bands, it has proposed using chips made out of carbon.
+In a palm-fronted office building less than two miles from Venice Beach, a small Los Angeles startup is trying to work around the limits of silicon and in radio applications.
+As smartphones start talking over higher frequency bands, it has proposed reaching them with chips made out of carbon.

 The company, Carbonics, recently revealed a line of chips based on carbon nanotubes—thin sheets of carbon atoms rolled into straws.
 When layered on silicon wafers, the straws act like electrical highways, providing many vital qualities for tapping into the latest wireless networks.